slott56/slott56.github.io/Pelican/content/blog/2008/01/2008_01_03-is_this_software_worlds_equivalent_of_the_perpetual_motion_machine.rst

-[:emphasis:`Irony`] Yep.
+    [*Irony*] Yep.
 That makes the whole technique completely worthless.
-How stupid of me to be mislead by charlatans like Gries or Dijkstra. [:emphasis:`End Irony` ]
+How stupid of me to be mislead by charlatans like Gries or Dijkstra. [*End Irony* ]